 Modern Times - data on technology & economic performance for European countries in 1910, 1935 & 1950

-The Economist Historical Archive 1843-2010 ('EHA') is the fully searchable complete facsimile edition of The Economist, the weekly paper which is essential reading for anyone engaged in politics, current affairs and all aspects of business and trade worldwide.
-In 8,000 issues and more than 600,000 pages, EHA offers full-colour images, multiple search indexes, topic and area supplements and surveys, together with a gallery of front covers and a selection of exportable financial tables.
+The Economist Historical Archive 1843-2015 is the fully searchable complete facsimile edition of The Economist, the weekly paper which is essential reading for anyone engaged in politics, current affairs and all aspects of business and trade worldwide.
+EHA offers multiple search indexes, topic and area supplements and surveys and a selection of exportable financial tables.

 The Financial Times Historical Archive, 1888-2010, is the complete searchable facsimile run of the world's most authoritative daily business newspaper.
 Every article and advertisement ever printed in the paper can be searched and browsed individually and page by page.
 This is an essential, comprehensive and unbiased research tool for everyone studying public affairs, and economic and financial history of the last 120 years.